Parithimaal/Predictive_Maintenance-NASA_Turbofan_Jet_Engine/README.md

 ## Overview

 This project focuses on developing predictive maintenance models for NASA's Turbofan Jet Engines.
 By analyzing engine sensor data, the goal is to predict the Remaining Useful Life (RUL) of each engine, enabling proactive maintenance and reducing downtime.
+If you are seeing this in github, please open the Exported HTML notebooks folder to see plotly graphs which are not natively supported in ipynb format in github.

 ## Dataset Description